 Citizens of EU countries, the US, Canada, Japan, Israel, Switzerland, Norway, Iceland, Liechtenstein, do not need a visa to visit Georgia for up to 90 days.

-A visa is required for US, Canadian, Australian and EU nationalities and it must be acquired before arriving in India.
+An electronic visa (e-visa) is available for passport holders of 43 countries including Australia, Finland, Germany, New Zealand, Norway, and USA, with the application and a US$60 fee submitted at least 4 days before the date of arrival.
+It is valid for 30 days.
+Visit here for more information and the full list of eligible countries.
+For citizens of countries not specified it must be acquired before arriving in India.
 Please contact your local Indian embassy to receive a standard tourist visa.
 Locations on embassies worldwide are available here.
 Fees vary depending on nationality.

 Up to 62 countries have reciprocal visa exemption arrangements allowing nationals from those countries to enter Japan without a visa.
 Depending on the country, you are allowed to stay in Japan for a certain period of time, which can range from 90 days to six months.
 Check here for the list of countries that are exempt.

 Please make sure that your passport is still valid for at least six months at the end of the tour and that you have at least two blank visa pages available.
 For 19 nationalities a visa is not required for visitors staying up to 15 days, when you travel to Kazakhstan and Kyrgyzstan: Australia, Belgium, Finland, France, Germany, Hungary, Italy, Japan, Malaysia, Monaco, the Netherlands, Norway, Singapore, Spain, Sweden, Switzerland, the United Arab Emirates, United Kingdom and the United States.
 If you are staying longer is Kazakhstan or for nationalities that do require a visa we will provide you with instructions on how to apply for the visas as you will need a supporting letter.